KoichiHaradaEndor/Crypto/doc/JWT.md

 This method is used to specify `message` to be signed.

+When a message is already set, given text is appended to the original message.

 The message parameter can be of type text or blob.

-When a message is already set, new message is appended to the original message.

 Please note that when this function is called subsequently, type text and blob cannot be mixed.
 When text type is used in the first call, use text type in the following call.